szczyglis-dev/py-gpt/README.md

 **PyGPT uses the user's API key  -  to use the GPT models, you must have a registered OpenAI account and your own API key.
 Local models do not require any API keys.**

-You can also use built-it LangChain support to connect to other Large Language Models (LLMs), such as those on HuggingFace.
+You can also use built-it LlamaIndex support to connect to other Large Language Models (LLMs), such as those on HuggingFace.
 Additional API keys may be required.

 # Installation